 Greater than 0 denotes Positive

-Value near to +1 is more likely to be positive than a value near to 0.
-Same is in the case of negativity.
+A value near to +1 is more likely to be positive than a value near 0.
+The same is in the case of negativity.

 doc2=TextBlob("We are having fun here") doc2.polarity

 We have already discussed subjectivity in this article above.
 It helps us to check whether a sentence is subjective or objective.
 The value ranges from 0.0 to +1.0

 Subjective sentences are based on personal opinions, responses, beliefs whereas objective sentences are based on factual information.